-Additional future work could: (1) Extend these results to some classes of interpreters and just-in-time compilers (JITs) on one hand, and to link-time optimization (LTO) on the other; (2) Relax quasi-volatile semantics to permit limited load speculation, for example, use of conditional-move instructions in cases where the source code conditionally consumes the results of the atomic load; (3) Consider various classes of global analysis, such as demonstrating that a given expression will always evaluate to a constant; (4) Examine the possibility of "flattening" optimizations that combine multiple threads into one; (5) Explore cases in which semantic dependencies must be absolute, not relative to any particular compiler; (6) Include the effects of input and output or other operations which can vary from one execution to another; and (7) Delineate more precisely the limits of permissible behavior for quasi-volatile object accesses.
+Additional future work could: (1) Extend these results to some classes of interpreters and just-in-time compilers (JITs) on one hand, and to link-time optimization (LTO) on the other; (2) Relax quasi-volatile semantics to permit limited load speculation (for example, hoisting loads out of the bodies of conditionals); (3) Consider various classes of global analysis, such as demonstrating that a given expression will always evaluate to a constant; (4) Examine the possibility of "flattening" optimizations that combine multiple threads into one; (5) Explore more detailed justifications for the Dependency Preservation thesis; (6) Include the effects of input and output or other operations which can vary from one execution to another; and (7) Delineate more precisely the limits of permissible behavior for quasi-volatile object accesses.
 This last item may well shed additional light on the dangers of optimizations involving non-volatile atomic operations beyond the cautions outlined in Section 4.3.